Trungram Gyalwa Rinpoche: Further studies

-Besides traditional Buddhist education, Trungram Gyalwa studied liberal arts at Kirkwood College in Iowa, United States, and later at Newbury College in Massachusetts, United States.
+Besides traditional Buddhist education, Trungram Gyalwa studied liberal arts at Kirkwood College in Iowa, U.S.A., and later at Newbury College in Massachusetts, U.S.A.
 He worked with Professor Donald Lopez as a visiting scholar at the University of Michigan, and was involved in a teaching exchange program and sutra translation there.

-Later, he studied Chinese for six months in Taiwan at the Language Learning Center of the National Taiwan Normal University.
-He is fluent in Tibetan, English, Nepali, Sherpa, Chinese, and has a good knowledge of Sanskrit, Hindi, and French.
+Later, he studied Chinese for six months in Taiwan at the Language Learning Center of National Taiwan Normal University.
+He is fluent in Tibetan, English, Nepali, Sherpa, Chinese, and has a good knowledge of Sanskrit, Hindi and French.